ferrocene/ferrocene/ferrocene/doc/safety-manual/src/rustc/options.rst

 - Users shall pass command line option ``-C opt-level=2`` to each invocation of rustc.

-- When building certified software with the certified libcore subset, users shall pass command line option ``-C panic=abort``  to each invocation of rustc.
+- When building certified software with the certified core library, users shall pass command line option ``-C panic=abort`` to each invocation of rustc.

 - Users shall pass all target-specific command line options, as listed in the page of the target in the :doc:`Compilation Targets